 And not just with me who started investing only in 2003, I am sure FOMO existed even with investors in 1983 and 1993.
 But we have now taken this fear far beyond, thanks to the supercomputers in our pockets, and amplified by our usage of social media.
 In fact, media and social media brings FOMO right to you, wherever you are, with a mere beep or vibration or with opening and closing bells.

-And not just mortals like you and me, even the world’s best investors have suffered from FOMO from time to time and have hurt their wealth and reputations.
+Not just mortals like you and me, even the world’s best investors have suffered from FOMO from time to time and have hurt their wealth and reputations.
 Like Stanley Druckenmiller who bought tech stocks at, well, near the top of market in 2000 because he had two internal managers who were making about 5% a day and he just couldn’t stand missing out on the party.
 He put billions of dollars in within hours of the top.
-And, boy, he got killed over the next two months.
+And then, his portfolio return was destroyed over the next few months.

 Now, there’s no point poking fun at even Mr. Druckenmiller who may have fought and lost against his brain that missed evolving even over a thousand years.